-Honduras is slowly beginning to shed its negative violent image and is becoming a hotspot for backpackers looking to get off the beaten path in Central America.
-Tremendous wildlife, Mayan Ruins and vast national parks attract people to Honduras.
+Honduras is slowly beginning to shed its negative violent reputation and is becoming a hotspot for backpackers who are looking to get off the beaten path in Central America.
+Tremendous wildlife, Mayan Ruins, and vast national parks attract people to Honduras.
 Moreover, the country has made a name for itself with its dive spots Utila and Roatan.
-It’s one of the cheaper destinations in Central America and though often skipped by most travelers, I think it offers the best value in the region.
+It’s one of the cheaper destinations in Central America and, though often skipped by most travelers, I think it offers the best value in the region.

 Typical Costs in Honduras

-- Accommodation: Budget rooms begin around $7 USD per night, with mid-range nicer rooms costing $14.
+- Accommodation: Budget dorms begin around $8 USD per night, with private rooms costing $14-20.
 Accommodation is cheap in this country, though it is usually more expensive in Ultila and Roatan.

-- Transportation: There are plenty of taxis in Honduras, but they are unmetered so agree a price before you get in.
+- Transportation: There are plenty of taxis in Honduras, but they don’t use meters so agree a price before you get in.
 A short ride will cost around $2 USD with a cross-city trip coming in at $3 USD.
 The national bus system is inexpensive.
 Generally, for every hour you travel, it’s $2.